daledavies/jump/README.md

 #### nofollow

 On a per-site basis use `"nofollow": true` to include `rel="nofollow"` on specific site links, if this is set as a global default then `"nofollow": false` can be used to remove `rel="nofollow"` for individual sites.

+#### newtab

+On a per-site basis use `"newtab": true` to open specific site links in a new browser tab.

 ### Background Images